MetaluNetProjects/AnthraciteStores/README.md

 # AnthraciteStores
-motorized DMX window shade
+## DMX512-controlled motorized window shade

-The installation contains 3 window shaed.
+The installation contains 3 window shades.

-Each shade is assigned to 2 DMX channels by the use of the Pd patch and a Fraise Pied USB.
+Each shade is assigned to 2 DMX channels by the use of the Pd patch and a Fraise Pied USB:
-First channel is for opening the shade.
+- First channel is for opening the shade.
-Second is for rotating the shade blades.
+- Second is for rotating the shade blades.

+### december 2019, metalu.net for Compagnie L'Anthracite